How testing works for COVID-19

 Detecting the presence of SARS-CoV-2 virus

-Two types of tests that detect the presence of the SARS-CoV-2 virus include - nucleic acid tests that detect the virus's genetic material and antigen tests that detect specific viral proteins.
+Two types of tests that can detect the presence of the SARS-CoV-2 virus are nucleic acid and rapid antigen tests.

 Nucleic acid tests

-These tests detect the presence of the genetic material, called nucleic acids, of the actual SARS-CoV-2 virus.
-Such tests are good at detecting the virus early in the infection and can sometimes even detect the virus in a person before they become unwell.
-There are several types of nucleic acid tests that can be used to detect the SARS-CoV-2 virus, including polymerase chain reaction (PCR) tests and isothermal nucleic acid amplification tests (e.g., loop-mediated isothermal amplification (LAMP) tests).
+Nucleic acid tests detect the presence of nucleic acids (the genetic material) of the SARS-CoV-2 virus.
+Such tests are good at detecting the virus early in the infection, sometimes before a person feels unwell.
+Several types of nucleic acid tests can be used, including polymerase chain reaction (PCR) tests and isothermal nucleic acid amplification tests (such as loop-mediated isothermal amplification (LAMP) tests).

-PCR tests are generally considered better at detecting the presence of the SARS-CoV-2 virus and are currently the gold standard for diagnosis of COVID-19.
+PCR tests are generally better at detecting the presence of the SARS-CoV-2 virus than rapid antigen tests.

-Nucleic acid tests are complicated to do and usually need specialist scientists to run the tests in a laboratory to get an accurate result.
-The laboratory scientists can sometimes run these tests on automated machines that can do many tests at once.
-This means that you can test lots of people quickly.
+Nucleic acid tests are complicated to do and usually need to be run by specialist scientists in a laboratory to get an accurate result.
+The laboratory scientists run these tests on automated machines that can do many tests at once.
+This means lots of people can be tested quickly.

-There are now some SARS-CoV-2 nucleic tests available that can be used outside of a laboratory by trained people.
+Some nucleic acid tests for SARS-CoV-2 can be used outside of a laboratory by trained people.
 Most of these systems give results quickly but cannot do many tests at once.

-These tests can detect the presence of specific proteins of the virus.
+Rapid antigen tests detect the presence of specific proteins of the virus.
 They are most accurate when used to test symptomatic individuals.
-Although they are not as good at detecting virus as a nucleic acid test.
+They are not as good at detecting the virus as a nucleic acid test.

-Rapid antigen point of care tests are tests that can be performed by health practitioners, or trained persons under their supervision.
-This ensures a suitable health practitioner, or trained person under their supervision is available to ensure an adequate sample is collected, correct interpretation of results and provide immediate clinical advice and treatment if required.
+Rapid antigen point-of-care tests are performed by health practitioners, or trained persons under their supervision.
+This ensures an adequate sample is collected, the results are interpreted correctly and clinical advice and treatment can be provided, if required.

 For more information see rapid antigen point-of-care tests.

-These are tests that can be used unsupervised at home without the involvement of a health practitioner.
-The person collects the sample, performs the test and interprets the results by themselves.
+Rapid antigen self-tests can be used unsupervised anywhere, such as at home or work, without the involvement of a health practitioner.
+The person taking the test will collect the sample, perform the test and interpret the results.